jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 In contrast, when America put rockets in space, average citizens were following along in real-time on radios and TVs sharing the same technology.
 As Soviet innovation stalled in the 1970s, the Soviet Union grew ever more dependent on oil exports to fund a bloated state bureaucracy and military.
 It needed to buy the advanced industrial equipment, and even food, it could not produce itself.
 Regular workers joked "we pretend to work, they pretend to pay us".
 When video tapes of bountiful western supermarkets pierced through government propaganda, and oil prices fell in the 1980s, the entire Soviet system imploded as its various peoples either voted to abandon it or watched as even once-committed believers let the communist project die.

 People selecting winners and losers is not itself a problem.
 Every farmer selects, every teacher selects, every coach selects.
-The problem was what the extremists were selected on.
+The problem was what the extremists selected on.
 Class origin and bloodline aren't measures of fitness; they're faces in a crab shell.
 As we learned in the Game of Life, nature keeps score on something else entirely: adaptations that harvest resources inside an ecosystem.
 Failing this test is why nature removed these extremist regimes within a lifetime.

 ## Chapter 13—Moderation Is Natural